ryanfreckleton/kiloblog/README.md

 KiloBlog
 ========
-A blog engine written in 1024 bytes of minified, gzipped python code.
+A blog engine written in [{{ d['scripts/kiloblog_size.sh|sh'] }} / 1024] bytes
+of minified, gzipped python code.
 All other content needs to be one kilobyte or less per file.
+HTML in total needs to be one kilobyte or less after minification and compression.

 So this basically means: